 The children of celebrity couples inevitably have a hard time growing up, especially when their parents split.
 You need only think of the late Carrie Fisher, daughter of Debbie Reynolds and Eddie Fisher as a prime example.
-Carrie was later canny and secure enough in her writing and performing – and her stage-show Wishful Drinking was transformed into a book, followed by other volumes of memoir.
+Carrie was canny and secure enough in her writing which was later transformed into a book and followed by other volumes of memoir.
 We all felt for Carrie, sympathised with her and her health issues, yet we really needed to read all about those behind the scenes life with the stars too.
 Carrie milked it, and we loved her for it, and it grew to become about her rather than her parents.

 Before the book starts, Newley gives us a dramatis personae full of pithy one- or two-liners about everyone.
 Here is how he describes his mother and father (Newley’s capitals):